Stuyk/altv-athena-docs/documentation/api/createCustomStreamer.md

 You can then take the data and pass it client-side and do something with it.

-This makes synchronizing custom things very easy for static object(s).
+This makes synchronizing custom things very easy for static data sets.

-## Basic Custom Streamer
+## Custom Streamer Server Side

+Create a custom streamer on server-side.
+The client-side code can be found below.

 _Imports may vary_